Nipsuli/tauri-plugin-clerk/README.md

 npm install tauri-plugin-clerk
 ```

-Add `clerk:default` to the persmissions.
+Add `clerk:default` to the permissions.
 And ensure the `http` permissions allow
 connecting to your Clerk host.
 Simple `src-tauri/capabilities/default.json`

 ```json